bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- overcast clouds
+- broken clouds
-- 72% humidity
+- 77% humidity
-- 1 mph wind
+- 3 mph wind

-0.8 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison